Sheinxy/Advent2021/README.md

 ### Day 5:
 This one was easy and pretty straightforward, I'm happy with my solution.
 I just wish I could mix both parts into one but I can't

+### Day 6:
+This one was really fun.
+Of course I first I did the most naive solution, but then when I went onto part 2 I had to do a smarter one.
+Of course mine is still not that smart, because I can't modify an element of a list in-place I just decided to do a silly workaround, but it works and it's fine considering the size of the array